 Plurality for Skeptics, by Em Flynn (2011).
 A list of explanations and rebuttals to common concerns about multiplicity.

-Taking the Evangelists to Task, by Kerry Dawkins (2011)
+Taking the Evangelists to Task, by Jack Dawkins (2011)

-Subjectivity v Delusions, by Kerry Dawkins (2014).
+Subjectivity versus Delusions, by Jack Dawkins (2014).
 Contrasting subjective experiences with clinical delusions.

-Three Problems with Medical-Model-Only Thinking, by Kerry Dawkins (2017).
+Three Problems with Medical-Model-Only Thinking, by Jack Dawkins (2017).
 A set of problems that arise when plurality is forced into a strictly medical explanation.

 Philosophical explorations of plurality

-You Are Not Your Body, by Hess Sakal, Kerry Dawkins and Richard Ghia-Wilberforce (2007).
+You Are Not Your Body, by Hess Sakal, Jack Dawkins and Richard Ghia-Wilberforce (2007).
 Discussions of individual differences within systems.

 It’s All in Your Head!, by Kerry Dawkins (2009).
 An article about subjective experiences that doesn’t require supernatural belief.